Ramdevra: Rulers

+Tourism

 Sree Baba Ramdev Temple and Fair

 Sree Baba Ramdev Temple, in the memory of founder of the village Baba Ramdevji who is revered as a saint, is in the southwest area of the Ramdevra village.
 This is a very popular temple.
 In 2024-26 budget the Rajasthan state government announced to developed this as a religious tourism circuit.
 The birthplace of Baba is situated 150 km from Ramdevra between Ramderiya Undu and Kashmir villages of Barmer district.

 Ramdevera Fair, held here from Bhado Sudi 2 to Bhado Sudi 10 (Aug-Sept), is a fair attended by a large number of devotees who come in large groups from far and wide.
 Irrespective of their caste, creed or religious affiliations, these devotees throng the shrine dedicated to the saint.
 These groups organize night long singing of bhajans and kirtans to pay homage to Baba.

 Ram Sarovar lake

 Ram Sarovar" or "Ramsagar Talab, believed to have been constructed by Baba Ramdevji himself, is next to the Sree Baba Ramdev Temple.